-The College has positive links with local schools and the College is experiencing increased demand for full time 14 -16 college places from mainstream schools and electively home-educated pupils, following the reduction of the provision during lockdowns.
+The College has positive links with local schools and the College is experiencing increased demand for full time 14 -16 college places from mainstream schools and electively home-educated pupils.

 The increased demand for alternative provision in Surrey for school pupils strengthens our relationships with the feeder schools.
-Innovative and collaborative work is taking place with the North East Surrey Head Teachers and Surrey County Council, to introduce alternative provision for pupils with behavioural need and those at risk of permanent exclusion.
+Innovative and collaborative work is taking place with the North East Surrey Head Teachers and Surrey County Council, to introduce alternative provision for pupils with behavioural needs and those at risk of permanent exclusion.

 The College has increasing provision in higher education with Motorsport Engineering with Oxford Brookes University, and also provision for early years/ Special Educational Needs with Kingston University.
-The College has the strategic intention to grow higher education, and the HNC in Forensic Science is expected to increase income.
+The College has the strategic intention to grow higher education, and the HNC in Forensic Science has increased income in 2021-22.